DjangoGirls/tutorial/en/how_the_internet_works/README.md

 We bet you use the Internet every day.
 But do you actually know what happens when you type an address like https://djangogirls.org into your browser and press `enter`?

-The first thing you need to understand is that a website consists of a bunch of files saved on a hard disk.
-Just like your movies, music, or pictures.
+The first thing you need to understand is that a website consists of a bunch of files saved on a hard disk -- just like your movies, music, or pictures.
 However, there is one part that is unique for websites: they include computer code called HTML.

 If you're not familiar with programming, it can be hard to grasp HTML at first, but your web browsers (like Chrome, Safari, Firefox, etc.) love it.
 Web browsers are designed to understand this code,